A topic from the subject of Analytical Chemistry in Chemistry.

 • Chromatography and electrophoresis are two main separation techniques.

-• Chromatography separates substances based on their physical and chemical properties.
+• Chromatography separates substances based on their differential affinities for a stationary and mobile phase.

-• Electrophoresis separates substances based on their charge.
+• Electrophoresis separates substances based on their charge and size in an electric field.

 • Chromatography is used in a wide variety of applications, including drug discovery, environmental analysis, and food safety.